Aktuell

 The fall 2001 public meeting is centered around the learning languages and the musical education.
 Introducing the different cultures of learning (and teaching) music, show the various conceptual and methodological disparities in the pre-primary education over the countries.
 Learning foreign language in early age is the second part of this conference.
 Growing Europe needs the knowledge of the neighbor’s language.
 But the participants report not only positive experiences.
 Also, strong concerns against the early start of teaching languages are presented.

-multi dimensional approach is used to analyze the specific situation of early childhood education over the countries.
+A multi dimensional approach is used to analyze the specific situation of early childhood education over the countries.
 Involved are actors with different interests and roles in the decision making process on early childhood education policies:

 1st The parents: their participation rights in the decision making process, possibilities to influence the implementation of programs in pre-school education, the parent’s understanding of pre-school education, their chances to get information and the transparency of the system.